TramCamp

 TramCamp or Tramvia del Camp de Tarragona is a planned tramway in the Camp de Tarragona region of Catalonia, Spain.
 When fully completed, it will serve the municipalities of Tarragona, Reus, Vila-seca, Salou and Cambrils as well as Reus Airport.

 The project will be built in stages.
-The first stage will link Cambrils, Salou and Vila-seca using the right-of-way of a discontinued Iberian-gauge line.
+The first phase will link Cambrils, Salou and Vila-seca using the right-of-way of a discontinued Iberian-gauge line.
 The new system will use standard gauge.
+The first phase is expected to be ready by the end of 2029.
 The second phase will extend the tram network to Reus and Tarragona with a branch to Reus airport.

 History

 Going back into history, Tarragona operated horse-drawn trams between 1883 and 1896, but had no electric trams.
 A trolley bus service operated between 1952 and 1973, but was discontinued due to reliability problems.
 There was also a metre-gauge railway line running between Reus with Salou until 1975, using diesel railcars in its last years.
 Until January 2020, there was an Iberian-gauge coastal rail line running between Valencia and Tarragona.
 When this line was relocated to the north, it eliminated direct rail service from Cambrils and Salou to Tarragona and Reus.
 After local protests, studies were conducted for a tram-train, initially considering the use of Iberian gauge to make use of partially abandoned railway lines with the option of building new infrastructure.
 (Later studies would switch the project to use standard gauge.)
 At this time, regional public transit was limited to city buses and a few suburban railway lines linking the region to Barcelona.
 Compared to other regions in Spain, public transport had a lower ridership with private automobiles being predominantly used.

 Proposals for a tram-train in Camp de Tarragona have appeared in various regional government plans since 2001.
 In that year, the Generalitat de Catalunya commissioned a feasibility study for creating a tram-train to link various municipalities in Camp de Tarragona.
 In 2003, the consortium ATM Camp de Tarragona was established with the objective to create the tram-train network.
 However, in 2006, the tram-train proposal was omitted from regional plans for new infrastructure, an omission that drew criticism form various associations and municipalities.
 Plans for a tram-train were reinstated.
 Two options were proposed.
 The tram-train could run on either the current infrastructure after being freed up by the construction of the separate Mediterranean Corridor (implementation: 2006–2016), or it could run on newly constructed track (implementation: 2016–2026).

 The project was relaunched after almost ten years of inactivity.
 In March 2020, the Catalan government commissioned the FGC to carry out feasibility and environmental impact studies for a first section of fifteen stations between Cambrils and Tarragona via Salou and Vila-seca.
 These studies were made public in February 2021.
 The feasibility study proposed an Iberian gauge network using the conventional railway between Vila-seca and Tarragona.